nick-jansen/sitepilot-plugin/README.md

 }
 ```

 This service provider registers an action to the WordPress `init` action hook.
-The `build_update_checker` function automatically recieves it's dependencies because the action callback is prefixed with an @ sign.
+The `build_update_checker` method automatically recieves it's dependencies because the action callback is prefixed with an @ sign.

 _Note: prefixing action callback with an @ sign only works for actions without any arguments._

-After all booting functions are executed the service provider runs all callbacks registered to the `<app-namespace>/update/booted` action hook.
+After all booting methods are executed the service provider runs all callbacks registered to the `<app-namespace>/update/booted` action hook.

 ##### Filters